 You don’t need an expensive, complicated set-up to start delivering classes online.
 You can start with a smartphone!

 However, there’s a range of apps, microphones, tripods, lights and other equipment that will dramatically improve your results when used correctly.

 In the article above, we recommend that iPhone owners download and use the Filmic Pro app (currently $14) for recording on-demand videos.

 This is a really powerful yet accessible mobile app that’s been used by the BBC, Hollywood directors and other film professionals.

 The correct framing and composition of your video shoots is really important.
 The more care you take with your framing, the happier you’ll be with your results.
 So we recommend that you experiment until you find the optimum angle.

-Make sure your students can see your full body while you teach.
+Make sure your members can see your full body while you teach.
 If you’re using a smartphone or tablet, it’s best to place it horizontally.